Discrete (2019- Now)

 Have you paid attention to the portraits that emerge in the otherwise dark rooms due to the illumination from these screens?

 Today, no one is truly alone in their own four walls, even at night, as digital media immerse people in a virtual world, serving as their constant companions.
-Despite the many advantages that modern technology offers, its excessive use has two consequences.
+Through social media, they get the illusion of being needed, loved, addressed, and entertained, and

 On the other hand, humans are losing the ability to actively experience times of solitude, idleness, and silence, which are equally important for their mental well-being, as constant distractions from screens hinder them.
 The silence has become unbearable for them, as it makes them feel their true existence.
-The harmonious interplay between nurturing profound social connections and experiencing regenerative solitude is replaced by a constant, monotonous background noise of media.

 In the photo series "Discrete," people are photographed in their private atmosphere, with the screens of digital devices being the sole source of light.
-With this photo series, I aim to depict the loneliness of people in the light of digital media and shed light on the influence of these technologies on society, particularly in light of a future with "intelligent machines."